 \subsubsection{Running Time}

-In Figs. \ref{Runtime_comparison}(a) and (b), we compare the algorithmic running time of three classes of schemes: (i) the centralized scheme summarized in Algorithm~\ref{wmmse_cent}, (ii) the original decentralized scheme summarized in Algorithm~\ref{wmmse_cadmm_cvx}, and (iii) the proposed low-complexity decentralized scheme, obtained by replacing line~7 of Algorithm~\ref{wmmse_cadmm_cvx} with Algorithm~\ref{lc_solution}.
-The comparisons are conducted as functions of the number of \acp{ut}, the number of \ac{leo} satellites, and the number of antennas per satellite, respectively.
-Across all considered parameter ranges, the proposed low-complexity decentralized scheme achieves orders-of-magnitude reductions in running time compared to the centralized approach, highlighting its effectiveness in enhancing scalability for practical implementations of networked \ac{leo} cooperative beamforming.
-Moreover, it is worth noting that when CVX is employed for local optimization in the decentralized scheme, the resulting running time can even exceed that of the centralized counterpart, as discussed in Remark~\ref{decent_cvx_complex}.
-This observation not only further confirms the effectiveness of the proposed low-complexity design but also underscores its necessity for scalable decentralized implementations.
+In Figs. \ref{Runtime_comparison}(a) and (b), we compare the running time of three schemes: (i) the centralized scheme of Algorithm~\ref{wmmse_cent}, (ii) the original decentralized scheme of Algorithm~\ref{wmmse_cadmm_cvx}, and (iii) the proposed low-complexity decentralized scheme obtained by replacing line~7 of Algorithm~\ref{wmmse_cadmm_cvx} with Algorithm~\ref{lc_solution}, swept against $U$, $S$, and $N$.
+Across all considered ranges, the proposed low-complexity decentralized scheme achieves orders-of-magnitude reductions in running time compared to the centralized approach, highlighting its effectiveness for practical \ac{leo} deployment.
+Notably, when CVX is employed for local optimization, the decentralized runtime can even approach that of the centralized one, as predicted by Remark~\ref{decent_cvx_complex}, confirming the necessity of the low-complexity design for scalable decentralized implementation.